amjad632/amjad632/README.md

 - 👋 Hi, I’m @amjad632
-- 👀 I’m interested in spots
+- 👀 I’m interested in sports
 - 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me on E-mail: amjadrooney@icloud.com